slatedocs/slate/source/includes/metype/_public_api_documentation.md

-hidden_at | string | This is time stamp indicating when comment was hidden. deleted_by_id | integer | Unique id of admin who deleted the comment. deleted_at | string | This is time stamp indicating comment deleted time. reactions | object | Contents of this are explained here. edited_at | string | This is time stamp indicating when comment was edited. is_spam | boolean | `True` when comment is recognised as spam and vice-versa. is_published | boolean | `True` when comment is published and vice-versa.
+hidden_at | string | This is time stamp indicating when comment was hidden. deleted_by_id | integer | Unique id of admin who deleted the comment. deleted_at | string | This is time stamp indicating comment deleted time. reactions | object | Key, value pair with key as reaction id and value as number of reactions edited_at | string | This is time stamp indicating when comment was edited. is_spam | boolean | `True` when comment is recognised as spam and vice-versa. is_published | boolean | `True` when comment is published and vice-versa.